A Cake Story

 I use scraping and shaping tools and my warm fingers to manipulate and fine tune the shape and smooth off the chocolate surface.

-I always make my own sugar paste.
-I coloured the mix with grey to form the background colour.
+I coloured the sugarpaste with grey to form the background colour.
 I also built the basket around the dog and coated it in the same way.

 The eyes were a very realistic touch as they were made from Isomalt which is a sugar substitute that stays clear when you boil it.